ALERT: Schools remain closed to students and visitors. Instruction moves to distance and online learning. Learn More.

 Every school has a staff member trained as a Safe Contact to:

-District consultants support school communities in creating safe spaces and inclusive learning environments for all sexual and gender minority staff, students and families.
+Division consultants support school communities in creating safe spaces and inclusive learning environments for all sexual and gender minority staff, students and families.

 The 3rd annual Alberta Gay-Straight Alliance (GSA) Conference was held in Edmonton on November 22, 2014 at the Faculty of Education, University of Alberta.
 Students and teachers from across the province learned strategies to help create, support, and sustain student GSAs and about LGBTQ youth issues through workshops and resource displays.

-Each February, a sea of pink sweeps across the District as staff and students promote a safe, inclusive and supportive environment for all students regardless of their actual or percieved sexual orientation and gender identity, or gender expression.
+Each February, a sea of pink sweeps across the Division as staff and students promote a safe, inclusive and supportive environment for all students regardless of their actual or percieved sexual orientation and gender identity, or gender expression.
 The national Pink Shirt Day initiative originates from a story of bystander empowerment, and has since spread across the country with millions of Canadians taking part each year.

 In September of 2013, Edmonton student Wren Kauffman shares his gender journey.
 In recognition of his outstanding leadership, Wren was recognized with a 2014 Great Kids Award.
 Read or watch his story.